How to use a tongue scraper

 Most people know that teeth brushing and flossing are vital for maintaining a good level of oral health.
 Relatively fewer people realize just how important tongue scraping is if you want to truly give your mouth a proper cleanse.

 Bad breath is a very common oral health complaint.
-Experts state that about 80% of halitosis (bad breath) cases are caused by a layer of rotting food particles, dead cells and bacteria trapped in the tongue papillae.
-Large colonies of bad bacteria can generate the volatile sulphur compounds (VSC) responsible for oral malodour.
+Experts state that about 80% of halitosis (bad breath) cases are caused by a layer of rotting food particles, dead cells, and bacteria trapped in the tongue papillae.
+Large colonies of bad bacteria can generate volatile sulfur compounds (VSC) responsible for oral malodor.

 Tongue scrapers are designed for the sole purpose of removing food debris and bacteria from the tongue’s dorsal surface.
 Unlike toothbrushes, a well-designed scraper will have a low profile so the user can get them right to the back of the mouth without causing excessive gagging.

 Tongue cleaners are available in many shapes and sizes.
 Some are U-shaped and designed to be held in both hands while other models are more t-shaped and can be held in one hand.
 In addition, there are also attachments for electric toothbrushes and Waterpik water flossers.